ChristianNikodemus/Movie-API/README.md

 ### View JSDoc Documentation

-To open the JSDoc documentation, simply navigate to folder called "?" at the first level of this project, then find the "index.html" file and open it within your internet browser.
+To open the JSDoc documentation, simply navigate to folder called "index.html" at the first level of this project, then find the "index.html" file and open it within your internet browser.

 ### Build JSDoc Documentation

 You may want to re-build the documentation, which is a benefit for if say for example, if another contributor adds additional JSDoc comments.
 First, ensure you are navigated to the top level this projects folder structure within terminal.
-Then, enter the command `?`.
+Then, enter the command `jsdoc *`.
 This will rebuild the JSDoc documentation.